Jennifer Lopez Rocks Tight ‘Juicy’ Top On The Set Of Stripper Movie ‘Hustlers’

 As reported by Variety last month, Hustlers tells the story of a group of former strip club employees “who band together to turn the tables on their Wall Street clients.”

-As for Jennifer, she’s playing the ringleader of the group “who take their plans of getting their full cut too far.”
+As for Jennifer, she’s playing the ringleader of the group “who [takes] their plans of getting their full cut too far.”

 Hustlers also features a number of other famous names, including rapper Cardi B, Constance Wu, and Keke Palmer.